springfall2008/batpred/docs/customisation.md

 **switch.predbat_set_reserve_enable** (_expert_mode_) When enabled the reserve setting is used to hold the battery charge level once it has been reached or to protect against discharging beyond the set limit.
 Enabled by default.

+**switch.predbat_set_discharge_freeze** When enabled will allow Predbat to export Solar to the grid rather than charging the battery.
+Enabled by default on those inverters that have this support.

 **switch.predbat_set_charge_freeze** (_expert mode_) When enabled will allow Predbat to hold the current battery level while drawing from the grid/solar as an alternative to charging.
 Enabled by default.